Olivier-Maxence Prosper: Professional career

-Dallas Mavericks

 Prosper was drafted 24th overall by the Sacramento Kings in the 2023 NBA draft.
 Shortly after, his draft rights were traded, along with Richaun Holmes, to the Dallas Mavericks in exchange for cash considerations and on July 16, 2023, he signed with the Mavericks.
 On November 11, Prosper was assigned to the Mavericks’ G League affiliate, the Texas Legends.

 On April 14, 2024, in the Mavericks' season finale against the Detroit Pistons, Prosper earned his first career start, logging 16 points, 6 rebounds, and 2 steals in 29 minutes.
-Later in the season, the Mavericks, along with Prosper, reached the 2024 NBA Finals.
-They lost to the Boston Celtics in five games.
+Later in the season, the Mavericks, along with Prosper, reached the 2024 NBA Finals; they subsequently lost to the Boston Celtics in five games.

 Prosper made 52 appearances (four starts) for Dallas during the 2024–25 NBA season, averaging 3.9 points, 2.4 rebounds, and 0.8 assists.
 On March 7, 2025, it was announced that Prosper would require season-ending surgery to repair ligament damage in his right wrist.
 On September 2, Prosper was waived by the Mavericks.

-Memphis Grizzlies / Memphis Hustle (2025–present)

 On September 4, 2025, Prosper signed a two-way contract with the Memphis Grizzlies.
+On February 7, 2026, Prosper scored a career-high 25 points in addition to five rebounds in a loss to the Portland Trail Blazers.
+On March 4, the Grizzlies signed Prosper to a standard, two-year NBA contract.